tnoonanjr/cyber-lab/README.md

 # cyber-lab
-#### A repository of all projects worked on in CSE-3140 at the University of Connecticut at Storrs.
+#### A repository of projects created during completion of CSE-3140 at the University of Connecticut at Storrs.